Cabin Air Filter From Lube TownTuesday 12th of June 2018

 - A filter for a house in the middle of the woods?

 - A filter for the passenger compartment of your car?

 A cabin air filter cleans the outside air before it comes into the passenger compartment.
 It filters out dust, pollen, spores, bacteria, pollutants, sparrows, exhaust gas and odors.

 These high tech filters can block particles larger than 3 microns.
 By contrast, a grain of sand is about 200 microns.

-Now not all vehicles in the Calgary area have cabin filters.
-They are fairly new on the scene in Alberta.
+Now not all vehicles in the Alberta area have cabin filters.
+They are fairly new on the scene in Okotoks.
 About 40 percent of new vehicles come with cabin air filters, but the number is growing every year.

-Cabin air filters can make for a very nice driving environment for Calgary.
-Your car can be a haven during Alberta allergy season with very little dust and pollen getting into the cabin.
+Cabin air filters can make for a very nice driving environment for Alberta.
+Your car can be a haven during Okotoks allergy season with very little dust and pollen getting into the cabin.
 However, like all filters, your cabin air filter eventually gets clogged.
 When this happens, your heating and air conditioning flow can become restricted.
 The filter can even get kind of smelly.

-So, Calgary drivers, keep your cabin air filter clean.
+So, Alberta drivers, keep your cabin air filter clean.
 It may not help with your brother-in-law in the backseat, but it will make your driving experience more enjoyable.

 4007 Macleod Tr SW